-Corewell Health Hospital -Dearborn has 632 beds, and is a full-service teaching hospital in partnership Wayne State University that has served southeast Michigan for more than 50 years.
-For more than 60 years, Beaumont Hospital - Dearborn has proudly served residents across southeastern Michigan.
-OH-D is a major teaching and research hospital and home to three medical residency programs in partnership with the Wayne State University School of Medicine.
-It was named one of the 10 Best Hospitals in Michigan by U.S. News & World Report.
-Corewell Health - Dearborn is a Level 2 trauma center and has been recognized for clinical excellence and innovation in the fields of orthopedics, neurosciences (Stroke Center of Excellence,) women's health, heart and vascular, and cancer care.
+Corewell Health Dearborn Hospital has proudly served residents across Southeast Michigan since 1953.
+With 632 beds, Beaumont, Dearborn is a major teaching and research hospital and home to three medical residency programs in partnership with Wayne State University School of Medicine.
+Beaumont, Dearborn is verified as a Level II trauma center and accredited by the Joint Commission as a primary stroke center.
+The hospital is also known for clinical excellence and innovation in the fields of orthopedics, neurosciences, women: heart and vascular and cancer care.
+Corewell Health Source: Corewell Health Hospital and Medical Center Website